5 Pests That Love Your Valentine’s Day Flowers

 The best ways to keep your flower bouquet pest-free are:

 • Inspect the flowers daily.
 You probably do this one naturally if your bouquet is in a high-traffic area, like the kitchen counter or dining room table.
 But it’s still important to make sure your flowers aren’t becoming unhealthy when they would otherwise be perfectly fine.
-Inspect the flowers for any signs of discoloration or wilting, and remove unhealthy flowers from the bunch.
+Inspect the blooms for any signs of discoloration or wilting, and remove unhealthy flowers from the bunch.

 • Keep it isolated.
 If your household is one that has so many houseplants that it looks like the garden center of a hardware store, adding a bouquet of flowers seems like no big deal.
-The specific location of your holiday flowers is up to you, but we recommend keeping them away from any other houseplants.
+The specific location of your holiday bouquet is up to you, but we recommend keeping them away from any other houseplants.
 If the bouquet is right next to a houseplant that’s invaded by pests (or vice versa), the pest-free plant is at risk of gaining the exact same pest problem.

 • Shake them off.
 By this, we don’t mean vigorously shaking the bouquet until the petals are flying off (maybe if you really hate the flowers you received).
 Giving your flower bouquet a soft shake is actually a great way to remove any small pests that hide within the blooms.
 Gently shake the bouquet from side to side outdoors for a few seconds or until you don’t see any more loose petals or bugs falling off.